open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 ### Dropped Traces

 A circular buffer is used to ensure the number of traces in-memory doesn't exceed `num_traces`.
 When a new trace arrives, the oldest trace is removed.
-This can cause a trace to be dropped before its sampled.
+This can cause a trace to be dropped before it's sampled.
 To reduce the chance of this happening, either increase `num_traces` or decrease `decision_wait`.
 Both of those options increase memory usage.

 **Number of Traces Dropped**
 ```